Church in the Community

 Project scope

 The project will involve improving our insulation, fitting Air Source Heat Pumps, installing solar panels and battery storage and installing additional LED lighting.
-The total project cost is estimated to be £95k, of which we have already spent approximately £3k on surveys, drawings and planning applications.
+The total project cost is estimated to be £100k.

 Contact Us